Brian Souter: Stagecoach

 Using his father's redundancy money, with his sister Ann Gloag and his brother-in-law Robin Gloag he established the Stagecoach Group in 1980, running buses from Dundee to London.
 Following the deregulation of bus services in Great Britain, expansion continued, and in the late 1980s Stagecoach acquired National Bus Company subsidiaries in Cumberland and Hampshire, and the East Midlands, Ribble, Southdown and United Counties companies.
 Stagecoach also bought bus operations in Scotland, Newcastle and London, with Manchester being added a few years later.
 In 1993, Stagecoach was valued at £134 million and was floated on the London Stock Exchange to access capital for new opportunities for buses and trains overseas.

-By the mid 1990s, Stagecoach developed its interests in Australia and New Zealand.
-The company further expanded with the purchase of Citybus, an operator of buses and ferries in Hong Kong, and Coach USA, the largest bus and coach operator in the US and Canada.
-Souter became Chief Executive, and later sold off much of Coach USA.
+By the mid-1990s, Stagecoach developed its interests in Australia and New Zealand.
+The company further expanded with the purchase of Citybus, an operator of buses and ferries in Hong Kong, and Coach USA.

 Stagecoach then bought a number of the new small bus companies and ran free or low-fare buses to put local rivals out of business.
 In Darlington, Stagecoach subsidiary Busways offered bounties to recruit drivers from the existing bus service and offered free buses to deter the rival preferred bidder from taking over that service.
 This practice was deemed as "predatory, deplorable and against the public interest" according to the Monopolies and Mergers Commission.

-In 2009, Souter received a £1.6m bonus.
+In 2009, Souter received a £1.6 million bonus.
 Stating "it was felt that in the present economic climate it would not be right for any individual to pocket a bonus package of £1.6million", he donated £900,000 to his own charity, the Souter Charitable Trust, which assists humanitarian projects in the UK and overseas.
 Most of the remainder was given to the staff pension fund.

-In August 2012, it was announced that Souter would become Chairman of Stagecoach Group on 1 May 2013, finance director Martin Griffiths replacing Souter as CEO.
-It was announced in December 2019 that Souter would step down from his role as Chairman at the end of the year, but remain on the board as a non-executive director.
+In August 2012, it was announced that Souter would become chairman of Stagecoach Group on 1 May 2013, finance director Martin Griffiths replacing Souter as CEO.
+It was announced in December 2019 that Souter would step down from his role as chairman at the end of the year, but remain on the board as a non-executive director.